 In addition, interns may attend seminars and workshops highlighting the role of government, policy, and related topics in the pro-life movement.
 They leave these seminars and workshops armed with a new knowledge which they can bring back to their campuses or apply to their professional expertise.
 Interns also have an opportunity to attend social gatherings to network and connect with other D.C. interns with whom they can share these experiences in our nation’s capitol.

-Susan B. Anthony List requires interns to be self-starters with good communication skills.
+Susan B. Anthony Pro-Life America requires interns to be self-starters with good communication skills.
 They must be able to balance multiple demands and work with shifting priorities and deadlines.
 As interns, they should be equally comfortable working as part of a team and with minimal supervision.

 All applicants must be at least 18 years of age by the internship program start date, and must be able to commit to the full internship term to be eligible.
 Additionally, applicants must be recent graduates or currently enrolled in an undergraduate or graduate degree program at a college, community college, or university (two-to-four year institution).

 To apply, click the button below and complete the application process.
 Applicants will not be considered until all materials are received.
 Any applications received after the deadline will not be considered.
 Ideal candidates will have passion for pro-life politics and non-profit advocacy work and explain what they hope to gain from an internship at the SBA Pro-Life America.

 Spring internships run early January to early May

 Summer internships run late May to early August